This spring will mark the sixth year of the Borrelli Award, an honor that goes to the top senior boys and girls lacrosse players in Western New York.

 Sponsorship opportunities are available for the event; contact Ann Brooker at 849-4413 and firstname.lastname@example.org.

-Two of the Prep Talk Players of the Year will be part of the spring’s first edition of PrepTalkTV on Thursday night at 7:30 at buffalonews.com.
+Two of the Prep Talk Players of the Year will be part of the spring’s first edition of PrepTalkTV tonight at 7:30 at buffalonews.com.

 One will be announced during the day on the Prep Talk blog, the other will be unveiled on the show.